pkmn/ps/mods/README.md

 This package contains data and logic for several mods:

+- `gen8dlc1`: A mod on top of Generation 8 which contains data from just Pokémon Sword and Shield and the Isle of Armor DLC (ie. Generation 8 **without** the data from the Crown Tundra DLC)
+- `letsgo`: A mod on top of Generation 7 which implements Let's Go Pikachu and Let's Go Eevee
 - `stadium`: A mod on top of Generation 1 which implements Pokémon Stadium
 - `vgc17`: A mod on top of Generation 7 which contains Pokémon Sun & Moon data (as opposed to Ultra Sun and Ultra Moon)
-- `letsgo`: A mod on top of Generation 7 which implements Let's Go Pikachu and Let's Go Eevee

 These mods can be applied to a `Dex` implementation by passing the data as an argument to the `mod` method.
 Because of type inconsistencies between `@pkmn/sim` and `@pkmn/dex`, to typecheck **the